-PHE1005 Basketball
+PHE1005 Basketball1 cr

-PHE1007 Volleyball
+PHE1007 Volleyball1 cr

-PHE1015 Aerobics
+PHE1015 Aerobics1 cr

 PHE1016 Fitness1 cr

 PHE1018 Power Walking1 cr

 PHE1019 Weight Training1 cr

 PHE1021 Beginning Tennis1 cr

 PHE1025 Badminton1 cr

-PHE1026 Racquetball
+PHE1026 Racquetball1 cr

 PHE1031 Beginning Swimming1 cr

 PHE1035 Canoeing1 cr

-PHE1056 Bowling \$ 1 cr
+PHE1056 Bowling ^{\$ } 1 cr

-PHE1057 Golf \$

-PHE1065 Lifetime Fitness and Wellness 1 cr
+PHE1057 Golf ^{\$} 1 cr

-This course is an introduction to fitness and health principles with an emphasis on physical activity, nutrition, weight management and health related fitness concepts.
+PHE1065 Lifetime Fitness and Wellness1 cr This course is an introduction to fitness and health principles with an emphasis on physical activity, nutrition, weight management and health related fitness concepts.
 Students will have the opportunity to assess their current levels of physical fitness, nutrition and activity patterns in order to develop a personalized health and fitness program.
 Students will be required to participate in a variety of physical fitness activities as well as the study of pertinent principles governing fitness.
+PHI3037 Science and Theology4 cr Course also listed as SCI3037.
+In this course, students will explore the interdisciplinary dialogue between scientists and theologians on critical, moral, ethical, scientific and theological issues.
+The course will read and discuss current literature in Science and Theology and explore major issues in context of the historical and contemporary framework of both disciplines.